 Experts often have quick ways to resolve and troubleshoot an issue, because expert knowledge is applicable to a broad range of contexts and conditions.
 When they see a novel problem, they don’t need to waste time taking an irrelevant path.
 This makes them quick at solving problems.
 In some fields, solving problems becomes almost automatic.
 See Expert Thinking and Novice Thinking.

 Awareness of Their Own Cognition

 Experts often excel at metacognition.
 They can watch themselves learn and solve problems.
-As they monitor and evaluate how well they are doing, they adjust their strategies to bring forth new approaches as needed for the task at hand.
-For example, a doctor who is an expert diagnostician will ask the patient a set of questions related to his or her symptoms.
+As they monitor and evaluate how well they are doing, they adjust their strategies to generate new approaches.
+For example, a doctor who is an expert diagnostician will ask the patient a set of questions related to their symptoms.
 If the case becomes complex and the physician feels stumped, the expert will notice that the current strategy is not working.
-The physician will modify his or her approach by asking the patient a different set of questions, consulting a peer physician, or seeking additional tests.
+The physician will modify their approach by asking the patient a different set of questions, consulting a peer physician, or seeking additional tests.

-The characteristics of the expert include having knowledge structures that are inter-connected and based on a broad, well-organized and meaningful framework.
+In summary, the characteristics of the expert include interconnected knowledge structures based on a broad, well-organized and meaningful framework.
 Experts think holistically and create paradigms for solving problems.
-They also continually evaluate their own thinking and problem-solving processes and adjust their strategies to optimize results.
+They also continually evaluate their own thinking and problem-solving and adjust their strategies to optimize results.
 Keep this in mind when you teach experts and when you’re trying to improve the competencies of novices.

 - Ertmer, Peggy A. et al. How instructional design experts use knowledge and experience to solve ill-structured problems.
 Performance Improvement Quarterly, v21 n1 p17-42 2008.
 26 pp.